Go back

 Recovery:

-• Once the infusion is complete, patients spend about ten minutes in the chair relaxing and recovering.
-Dr. Rivas will be there to answer any questions.
+• Once the infusion is complete, patients spend about ten to fifteen minutes in the chair relaxing and recovering.

 • Once the IV is removed, you can further recover in the lobby while waiting for your ride.
 Some patients may feel slightly lightheaded immediately following the infusion, however you will be able to walk quite capably.